Tate Modern: Initial redevelopment

-For many years after closure Bankside Power station was at risk of being demolished by developers.
+For many years after closure Bankside Power Station was at risk of being demolished by developers.
 Many people campaigned for the building to be saved and put forward suggestions for possible new uses.
 An application to list the building was refused.
 In April 1994 the Tate Gallery announced that Bankside would be the home for the new Tate Modern.
 In July of the same year, an international competition was launched to select an architect for the new gallery.
 Jacques Herzog and Pierre de Meuron of Herzog & de Meuron were announced as the winning architects in January 1995.
-The £134 million conversion to the Tate Modern started in June 1995 and completed in January 2000.
+The £134 million conversion to the Tate Modern started in June 1995 and was completed in January 2000.

 The most obvious external change was the two-story glass extension on one half of the roof.
 Much of the original internal structure remained, including the cavernous main turbine hall, which retained the overhead travelling crane.
 An electrical substation, taking up the Switch House in the southern third of the building, remained on-site and owned by the French power company EDF Energy while Tate took over the northern Boiler House for Tate Modern's main exhibition spaces.

 The history of the site as well as information about the conversion was the basis for a 2008 documentary Architects Herzog and de Meuron: Alchemy of Building & Tate Modern.
-This challenging conversion work was carried by Carillion.
+The conversion work was carried out by Carillion.